 The sadness of the lonely scene, the perfection of the solitude itself, these things contributed to her pitifulness.
 Then there was that strangeness of atmosphere of which, even yet, I had only partly taken note.
 There was the strange, shivering chill, which yet did not seem like the healthful chill of a cool evening.
 In fact, it did not prevent me from feeling the oppression of the night, which was unusually sultry.
-It was like a little breath of deadly cold that came and went, and yet did not alter the temperature of the air itself, as the small ripples on the surface of the water do not concern the water even a foot down.
+It was like a little breath of deadly cold that came and went, and yet did not alter the temperature of the air itself, as the small ripples on the surface of water do not concern the water even a foot down.

 “This is a poor place to call a refuge,” I said finally.
 “One might have very little money, and yet do somewhat better.
-Perhaps I might help you; I am sure I could.
+Perhaps I might help you—I am sure I could.
 If your ill-treatment in the city was because of poverty—I am not rich, but I could help that.
-I could help you a little with money, if you would let me; or, in any case, I could find a position for you.
+I could help you a little with money—if you would let me— or, in any case, I could find a position for you.
 I’m sure I could do that.”

 The eyes that shone fitfully toward me like two small pools of water intermittently lit by a cloud-swept sky seemed to glow more brightly.
 She had been half crouching, half sitting on top of the cabin; now she leaped to her feet with one quick, sinuous, abrupt motion, and took a few rapid, restless steps to and fro before she answered.

-“Do you think you would be helping me, to tie me to a desk, to shut me behind doors, away from freedom, away from the delight of doing my own will, of seeking my own way?
-Rather this old boat, ather a deserted grave under the stars for my home!”
+“Fool!
+Do you think you would be helping me, to tie me to a desk, to shut me behind doors, away from freedom, away from the delight of doing my own will, of seeking my own way?
+Never, never would I let you do that.
+Rather this old boat, rather a deserted grave under the stars, for my home!”

-“I understand much better than you think,” I answered.
-“I want to see you again, to come to know you.
-Surely, there must be some way in which I can be of use to you.
-All you have to do from tonight on for ever, is to command me.
+“What I want is to see you again, to come to know you.
+And to serve you in any way that I may.
+Surely, there must be something in which I can be of use to you.
+All you have to do from tonight on forever, is to command me.
 I swear it!”